DJ-Dingo/pibooth-oled-display/README.rst

 Also look at `How to add Animated Gif`_ as logo.

-| Add a new Logo or Animated gif in the same resolution ( or lower) to this folder
+| Add a new Logo or Animated gif, same resolution as your disply ( or lower).

 * Logo path = ``~/.config/pibooth/oled_display/logo/``